 Doctors can diagnose alpha-gal syndrome using a combination of your personal history and certain medical tests.

 Your doctor will likely start by asking about your exposure to ticks, your signs and symptoms, and how long it took for symptoms to develop after you ate red meat or other mammal products.
 He or she might also perform a physical exam.

-Additional tests used to diagnose alpha-gal syndrome are likely to include:
+Additional tests used in the evaluation of alpha-gal syndrome may include:

 - Blood test.
 A blood test can confirm and measure the amount of alpha-gal antibodies in your bloodstream.
 This is the key test for diagnosis of alpha-gal syndrome.

 - Skin test.
 Doctors prick your skin and expose it to small amounts of substances extracted from commercial or fresh red meat.
 If you're allergic, you develop a raised bump (hive) at the test site on your skin.
 Your doctor or allergist may also test your skin for an allergic reaction to individual types of red meat because there are different kinds of allergies to meat.

 As with any food allergy, alpha-gal syndrome treatment involves avoiding the foods that cause your reaction.
 Always check the ingredient labels on store-bought foods to make sure they don't contain red meat or meat-based ingredients, such as beef, pork, lamb, organ meats or gelatins.
 Check soup stock cubes, gravy packages and flavor ingredients in prepackaged products.
 Ask your doctor or allergist for a list of foods to avoid, including meat extracts used in flavoring.
 The names of some ingredients make them difficult to recognize as meat based.

 Use extra caution when you eat at restaurants and social gatherings.
 Many people don't understand the seriousness of an allergic food reaction, and few realize meat allergies even exist.
 Even a small amount of red meat can cause a severe reaction.

 If you are at all worried that a food may contain something you're allergic to, don't try it.
 Come prepared to social events to avoid risk of exposure.
 For example, if you're attending a party where guests prepare food on a shared cooking surface, bring your own precooked food.